BA (Hons)

 Course features

-• Study the craft of writing through a multi-genre approach
+• Study the craft of writing through a multi-genre and professional approach

 • Move progressively through a structured series of writing assignments and exercises, enhanced by a workshop environment